 - 1. Open the Amazon CloudWatch console at https://console.aws.amazon.com/cloudwatch/. - 2.
-In the Navigation pane, click Alarms . - 3.
+Click Alarms in the navigation pane. - 3.
 Select the alarm you created, right-click, and then click Delete.

 To disassociate and release an Elastic IP address